Guidance

 All GP practices in England must ensure their staff receive training in learning disability and autism, including how to interact appropriately with people with a learning disability and autistic people.

-The government’s preferred training programme is the Oliver McGowan Mandatory Training on Learning Disability and Autism.
+The government’s preferred and recommedned training programme is the Oliver McGowan Mandatory Training on Learning Disability and Autism.
 However, the Act does not specify a training package or course for staff.
+It states:

 The CQC cannot tell practices specifically how to meet their legal requirements in relation to training, and while NHS England and ICBs may share the government’s training programme preference and encourage uptake, it is ultimately for practices to determine how their staff are trained to meet their legal requirements.